eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/008-getting_started/016-basic_tutorial/024-working_with_the_debugger.md

  * Locally Debugging PHP Scripts - Debugging PHP files using an internal PHP Executable debugger.
  * Debugging PHP Web Pages - Debugging files, applications and projects on your server

-## Debugging Local PHP Files (PHP Scripts)
+## Debugging Local PHP Files (PHP CLI Application)

-PHP files (PHP Scripts) on your workspace can be debugged  locally using PDT's internal debugger.
+PHP files (PHP CLI Application) on your workspace can be debugged locally using PDT's internal debugger.

 <!--note-start-->